Ukraine is united in its resistance – and you can help us!

 • Staff Augmentation: We find you qualified IT talent and handle all the administrative operations while you take away management tasks.

-• Managed Team: We put together a plug-and-play IT development team, recruited in line with your needs, and co-manage it with you.
+• Managed Team: We assembled a plug-and-play IT development team, recruited in line with your needs, and co-managed it.

 Here’s the detailed breakdown of responsibilities for each service model: